Netflix users demand trigger warning be added to start of ‘harrowing’ new film

 “Netflix really dropped the ball on not adding a giant trigger warning for Luckiest Girl Alive,” one viewer wrote.

-“I was bamboozled by Netflix’s description of luckiest girl alive,” one user stated, writing; “No trigger warning, no heads up, no nothing.”
+“I was bamboozled by Netflix’s description of Luckiest Girl Alive,” an additional user stated, writing; “No trigger warning, no heads up, no nothing.”

 It was reported at the time that schools were issuing letters to parents warning them about the drama, which led to the show’s producers defending their decision to include the controversial scene.